-Annually increase housing stock by 4-5four to five units by providing extremely and very lowincome (0-50 percent% AMI) homeowners with low-interest loans, design and construction management assistance, and education on landlord and tenant laws and responsibilities.
-Increase housing mobility by generating wealth for low-income homeowners and by facilitatingthe development of ADUs that are affordable to lower-income households in areas withrelatively higher incomes
+Annually increase housing stock by four to five units by providing extremely and very low-income (0-50 percent AMI) homeowners with low-interest loans, design and construction management assistance, and education on landlord and tenant laws and responsibilities.

-Quantified Objective: Subsidized development of 25 ADUs by the end of the Planning planning Periodperiod.
+Quantified Objective: Subsidized development of 25 ADUs by the end of the planning period.

-Funding Source:- Housing Successor Funds or and PLHA
+Funding Source: Housing Successor Funds and PLHA

-5.1.4716 Schools.
+5.1.16 Schools.
 Increase and stabilize access to proficient schools supporting regular lines of communications between Antioch school district school boards and school district staff with the Housing Authority of Contra Costa County to ensure that districts take into account the needs of low-income residents in redistricting and investment decisions, particularly for residents of public and assisted housing in the region.
 To the extent possible, focus the development of new family-friendly affordable housing in school districts and school zones with lower rates of school-based poverty concentration, and incentivize new market-rate multi-family development in high performing school zones to include more bedrooms in affordable apartments for families with children.